Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 4 Power, structure, strength, management, control

-5 Adherence to traditions, compliance with the rules, spirituality, mentoring
+5 Commitment to tradition, compliance with rules, spirituality, mentoring

 6 Relationships, choices made by the heart, love